 Deborah J. Bowen, PhD, Professor

-The department is pleased to welcome Deb Bowen as professor without tenure for reasons of funding effective November 16.
+The department is pleased to welcome Deb Bowen as professor without tenure for reasons of funding .
 Deb joins us from Boston University, where she served as Professor and former Chair of the Department of Community Health Sciences in the School of Public Health.
 Dr. Bowen was formerly on the faculty of the UW School of Public Health and a Member at FHCRC.
 She brings considerable experience and expertise to this research-oriented position focused on health disparities and behavioral research in a social context.
-Please join us in welcoming her back to UW.
+Welcome back to the UW Dr. Bowen.

 Congratulations to Kelly Edwards